-3.7 Systemic manifestations associated with canine distemper infected dogs
+3.7 Systemic manifestations associated with canine distemper affected dogs

 Dogs investigated for the canine distemper showed different forms of the disease showed in table 08.
-Out of 25 dogs 7 dogs with gastrointestinal form (28%) in which 2 dogs presented with vomiting contributing to 28.50 per cent (2/7), diarrhoea observed in 3 dogs that is 42.80 per cent (3/7), and both vomition and diarrhoea was presented in 2 dogs which was 14.28 per cent (2/7).
-Respiratory form was presented 8 (32%) out of 25 dogs nasal discharge was observed in 5 dogs which was 62.50 per cent and coughing in 3 dogs which was 37.50 per cent.
+Out of 25 dogs, 7 dogs were found with gastrointestinal form (28%) in which 2 dogs were presented with vomiting contributing to 28.50 per cent (2/7), diarrhoea observed in 3 dogs that is 42.80 per cent (3/7), and both vomition and diarrhoea was presented in 2 dogs which was 14.28 per cent (2/7).
+Respiratory form was presented in 8 (32%) out of 25 dogs nasal discharge was observed in 5 dogs which was 62.50 per cent and coughing in 3 dogs which was 37.50 per cent.
 Ocular form was recorded in 2 (8%) dogs in which conjunctivitis and ocular discharge was observed in 50 per cent among all cases showing ocular form.
 Cutaneous signs were observed in 4(16%) cases including pustules + digital hyperkeratosis in 50 per cent (2/4), papules in 25 per cent (1/4) and digital hyperkeratosis + nasal hyperkeratosis in 25 per cent (1/4).
 Nervous manifestations were recorded in 4 cases i.e. (16%) out of 25 including twitching of limbs and chorea in 25 per cent cases (1/4), champing of jaws in 50 per cent (2/4) and fits/seizure in 25 per cent (1/4) cases.
 The results of systemic manifestations are depicted in table08.

 Table 08: Systemic manifestation in canine distemper infected dogs